nimbix/jardoc/docs/apps_tutorial.md

 </html>
 ```

+Now lets see the 2 methods.

+### 11.1.1.
+Expose using ingress

+This methods has the advantage of using a simple ingress of a full ipv4 address.
+This reduces the costs of usage, and natively profits from the main domain SSL certificate as we rely on a subpath instead of a dedicated ipv4 or dedicated domain.

-Then, create folder NAE and create file NAE/AppDef.json with the following content:
+First, create folder NAE and create file NAE/AppDef.json with the following content:

 ```json
 {